Margin Adaptive DPO: Leveraging Reward Model for Granular Control in Preference Optimization: Experiment

-\paragraph{Ablation Study} The results of our ablation study, presented in Figure~\ref{fig:ablation_studies}, reveal that the amplification mechanism is the primary driver of MADPO's performance gains.
+The results of our ablation study, presented in Figure~\ref{fig:ablation_studies}, confirm that the amplification mechanism is the primary driver of MADPO's massive performance gains, while the explicit regularization component remains crucial for optimizing peak deterministic performance.

-To isolate the two core components of our method, we analyze two ablated models.
+To isolate the contributions of our method's two core components, we calculate the net win rates of two ablated models directly against the unaligned Qwen 2.5 7B base model (Figure~\ref{fig:ablation_studies}a).
 The first is an Amplification-Only version, where the weight is set to one for high-margin pairs ($|h_{\hat{\phi}}| \ge \tau$) to disable the regularization component.
-This model consistently achieves the highest or near-highest performance across all settings, suggesting that aggressively learning from informative, low-margin pairs is the most critical factor for success.
-One interpretation is that strong amplification also serves as a form of implicit regularization; by forcing the optimization to prioritize hard examples, the gradients from easy examples have less influence on the overall update, which may prevent overfitting.
+This model achieves a massive performance leap, securing net win rates of 80.0\% to 83.0\% against the base model, compared to Vanilla DPO's 42.0\% to 44.9\%.
+This unequivocally demonstrates that aggressively learning from informative, low-margin pairs is the most critical factor for success in real world, noisy datasets.

 The second model is a Regularization-Only version, where the weight is set to one for low-margin pairs ($|h_{\hat{\phi}}| < \tau$) to disable amplification.
-The results for this model show that when tuned properly, explicitly dampening high-margin pairs provides a consistent improvement over the vanilla DPO baseline across all data quality tiers.
-This confirms that the regularization component is a beneficial mechanism in its own right, even if its impact is secondary to that of amplification.
+While its impact is secondary, explicitly dampening high-margin pairs still provides a consistent improvement (net win rates of 48.3\% to 52.4\%) over the Vanilla DPO baseline across all temperatures, confirming that the regularization component is a beneficial mechanism in its own right.

-While the Amplification-Only model performs exceptionally well, this does not render the explicit regularization component meaningless.
-The full MADPO model, which includes both mechanisms, represents a more complete and theoretically robust solution designed for general-purpose application.
-The regularization component provides a crucial safeguard against overfitting on easy examples, a problem which may be more or less severe depending on the specific dataset and base model.
-Our results show that the full model's performance is highly competitive with the 'Amplification-Only' version, indicating that the regularization term offers this theoretical robustness without a significant performance trade-off in practice.
+Crucially, Figure~\ref{fig:ablation_studies}b addresses whether the explicit regularization component is still necessary given the dominance of the amplification mechanism.
+In a direct head-to-head comparison across higher sampling temperatures ($\ge 0.25$), Full MADPO and the Amplification-Only model effectively trade marginal fluctuations, representing a statistical tie.
+However, with greedy decoding, which is the standard and most critical setting for deploying reliable summarization models \citep{li2025exploring}, Full MADPO secures a significant +5.2\% net win rate over the Amplification-Only model.
+This confirms that the Full MADPO framework is highly meaningful: the explicit regularization component acts as a necessary safeguard against overfitting on easy examples, ensuring optimal deterministic generation without sacrificing the substantial gains provided by amplification.